 Decision Model A formal model of an area of decision-making, expressed in modeled in BPMN 2.0 as a business rule task and possibly implemented as a call to a decision service.

 DMN as decision requirements and decision logic.

-Decision Point A point in a business process at which decision-making occurs, models and input data) connected by requirements.
+Decision Point A point in a business process at which decision-making occurs.

 Decision Requirements Diagram A diagram presenting a (possibly filtered) view of a DRG.